Lightning sends Nesterov to Canadiens for defense prospect, draft pick

 Racine, who played at AHL St. John's, will continue his season at Syracuse.
 He has played in one NHL game, and that came during the 2013-14 season when he was in the Panthers organization.

-Yzerman said defenseman Luke Witkowski and Jake Dumont are playing well.
+Yzerman said defenseman Luke Witkowski and Jake Dotchin are playing well.
 D Slater Koekkoek, now at Syracuse, has played well there and in the NHL, and could be headed back to Tampa Bay.

 The trade does clear salary cap space, but Yzerman said that wasn't much of a factor.